thewoolleyman/workstation/README.md

 * Appearance & Behavior -> Menus and Toolbars
   * (OPTIONAL) Delete some things to give more room for file path on laptop screens
     * Main Toolbar -> Main Toolbar Settings: Delete (minus button) this, things below it, and the separators.
+    * Navigation Bar Toolbar (not sure how/why this is different than "Main Toolbar"???) -> Remove VCS options subgroup
 * Editor -> Color Scheme -> Darcula
 * Editor -> General -> Code Completion -> Insert selected suggestion by pressing space, dot, or other context-dependent keys -> Turn off (As of 2021.1 EAP makes annoying Rubymine doc annotation completion autocomplete when you are trying to type comments in spaces.
 Hopefully this is fixed soon)
 * Editor -> General -> Auto Import -> TypeScript/JavaScript -> Turn on: Unambiguous imports on the fly